 What doesn’t come with them—or with the ritzy perforated-leather front seats on RS and Premier trims—are the kind of exceptionally comfortable seats found in a similarly priced Volvo crossover.
 The Blazer’s chairs have lots of back support, but they suffer from short bottom cushions and overly firm padding, whether they’re shod in leather or cloth.

 No matter the seat position, though, the Blazer’s dimensions get maxed out for head and leg room—the back seat needs more support, too, but it shines in spread-out space when it’s moved to the rear of its track.

 The Blazer has 30.5 cubic feet of cargo space, which expands to 64.2 cubic feet when the rear seats are folded down.
 Chevy’s own Equinox isn’t much smaller, but the Blazer does better in fit and finish on the pricey editions, which get stitched and upholstered dash caps and active noise cancellation.

 The 2020 Blazer has some crash-test data but lacks some advanced safety features.

 Chevy has some promising proof of the Blazer’s safety, but still doesn’t give it standard automatic emergency braking; it even charges for the technology on the most expensive Blazers.
-We don’t rate it here yet since it’s missing data, but the lack of standard automatic emergency braking will bring its score down, regardless.
+We don’t rate it here yet since it’s missing data from the IIHS, but the lack of standard automatic emergency braking will bring its score down, regardless.

-The NHTSA gives the Blazer five stars overall, despite a four-star front-passenger rating.
+The NHTSA gives the Blazer five stars overall, despite a four-star rollover rating.
 The IIHS hasn’t scored it completely.